Mission

 For almost one hundred years, the University of North Carolina Press has earned national and international recognition for high quality books and the thoughtful way they are published.
 A fundamental commitment to publishing excellence defines UNC Press, made possible by our community of publishing professionals, authors, and advisors.
 We are also strengthened by support from the state of North Carolina and the generous contributions of individual and institutional donors who created our endowment.

-The Press distinguished itself early on by refusing to shy away from the controversial issues of the day, adopting the principle that our books should not merely observe but should seek to understand, to explain, and thereby to improve our world.
+The independence of the Press allows it to take on the controversial issues of the day, adopting the principle that our books should not merely observe but should seek to understand, to explain, and thereby to improve our world.
 We publish books that challenge personal and public thinking and books that enlighten and delight us.
-The idea was—and is—to publish books that have an impact and make a difference.

 If the measure of a publishing house is the quality of its books, then the UNC Press holds an enviable record.
-Over the past nine-plus decades, the Press has received virtually every important book award, including the National Book Award, the Pulitzer Prize, the Bancroft Prize, and the top prizes given by leading scholarly societies and respected organizations like the American Bar Association; the American Institute of Architects; the American Society of Composers, Authors, and Publishers; and the Royal Society of Canada.
-Over the years, UNC Press titles have won literally hundreds of major prizes in American and world history, religious studies, Latin American and Caribbean studies, American studies, gender and women’s studies, literary studies, music, architecture, human rights, and legal studies.
+Over the past 100 years, the Press has received virtually every important book award, including the National Book Award, the Pulitzer Prize, the Bancroft Prize, and the top prizes given by leading scholarly societies and respected organizations like the American Bar Association; the American Institute of Architects; the American Society of Composers, Authors, and Publishers; and the Royal Society of Canada.
+In the past decade, the Press has published three [have AB ck] Bancroft Prize winners, two Pulitzer Prize finalists, and [xx] James Beard Award winners.
+UNC Press titles have won literally hundreds of major prizes in American and world history, religious studies, Latin American and Caribbean studies, American studies, gender and women’s studies, literary studies, music, architecture, human rights, and legal studies.

 The Press partners with a variety of other leading institutions and public groups.
-From our long-standing relationships with the Omohundro Institute of Early American History and Culture and the Center for Documentary Studies at Duke University, to more recent partnerships with the Clements Center for Southwest Studies at Southern Methodist University and the North Carolina Office of Archives and History, the Press seeks to support other not-for-profit centers and institutions reach their readers in the most efficient and cost-effective ways possible.
+From our long-standing relationship with the Omohundro Institute of Early American History and Culture, to more recent partnerships with the Clements Center for Southwest Studies at Southern Methodist University and the North Carolina Office of Archives and History, the Press seeks to support other not-for-profit centers and institutions reach their readers in the most efficient and cost-effective ways possible.

 Looking to the future, innovation continues to flourish at the Press—both in identifying emerging areas of scholarship and in harnessing technology to better disseminate and provide access to our publications.
 Through its wholly owned not-for-profit subsidiary, Longleaf Services, the Press is providing much-needed economies of scale in back-end services for a growing group of university presses.
-The newly formed Office of Scholarly Publishing Services is expanding our role within the 16-campus UNC System to support publishing originating at our diverse universities.
+The Office of Scholarly Publishing Services is expanding our role within the 16-campus UNC System to support publishing originating at our diverse universities.
+The Press is committed to making publishing more efficient in order to lower the barriers to access that limit readership.